 US President Donald Trump is furious with China for the spread of CoronaVirus and lack of transparency.
 He has already said that the US is looking for more trade tariffs to punish China for the wrongdoing.

-Further, the US has a huge reliance on China for imports.
+Further, the US has a considerable reliance on China for imports.
 The total trade between the two nations was 737.1 Billion Dollars in 2018 (Source).
 The US imports 558 billion dollars of services and goods from China and exports 179 Billion Dollars of goods and services.
-This is huge even with comparison to India.
+It is enormous, even in comparison to India.

-Major US companies like Apple manufacture all products in China due to lower operational costs and have made huge investments in the country.
+Major US companies like Apple manufacture all products in China due to lower operational costs and have made considerable investments in the country.

-Considering, the above it is not likely the US can ban trade with China but there will be consequences for the Coronavirus.
+Considering the above, it is not likely the US can ban trade with China, but Coronavirus will have consequences.

-Other major countries such as Japan, Australia, and Germany are also furious with China and may like to reduce the dependence on Chinese trade in the future months and years.
+Other major countries such as Japan, Australia, and Germany are also furious with China and may like to reduce the dependence on Chinese trade in the coming months and years.